Saba Douglas-Hamilton: Charity work

 When she returned to Africa from her studies in the UK she worked for the Save the Rhino Trust in Namibia, mentored by conservationist Blythe Loutit.
 Douglas-Hamilton has served as a trustee of Save the Elephants, a charity founded by her father.
 Based in Samburu National Reserve in the Great Rift Valley, Kenya, Save the Elephants carries out detailed long-term monitoring of the local elephant population, and deploys sophisticated elephant tracking techniques there and across the continent.
 Through the charity she has worked to support, protect and increase awareness of issues which threaten to erode African elephant populations and their habitats.

-In 2008 Saba supported Merlin (Medical Emergency Relief International), the UK medical aid agency, to raise money for emergency health services following post-election violence when some 500 people were killed and more than 300,000 Kenyans were left without homes or clean water.
+In 2008 Douglas-Hamilton supported Merlin (Medical Emergency Relief International), the UK medical aid agency, to raise money for emergency health services following post-election violence when some 500 people were killed and more than 300,000 Kenyans were left without homes or clean water.

 She is also host of the annual Future For Nature Awards in Burgers Zoo, and chair of Future For Nature's International Selection Committee.

 Television career

-Since 2000, Saba has appeared in wildlife documentaries produced by the BBC and others.
+Since 2000, Douglas-Hamilton has appeared in wildlife documentaries produced by the BBC and others.
 Many of these have been set in Africa and have featured elephants – an animal with which she became very familiar during her childhood.
 From 2002, she co-presented the Big Cat Diary series with Jonathan Scott and Simon King.
 She has also appeared in wildlife programmes set in other countries and regions, such as India, Lapland and in the Arctic, where she filmed polar bears.
 From 2004, Douglas-Hamilton presented short pieces on holiday destinations in the BBC Holiday series.
 In 2006, she appeared alongside Nigel Marven in an episode of Prehistoric Park in which she travelled back 10,000 years to study sabre-toothed cats.
 She produced and narrated a documentary, Heart of a Lioness, about a wild lioness called Kamunyak, "the blessed one," which acted as a maternal guardian for the lion's natural prey: an antelope.
-In 2007 she presented the TV programme Saba and the rhino's secret on black rhino in Namibia, and in 2008 she produced and presented Rhino Nights for Animal Planet, again using night-time cinematography to capture black rhino behaviour.
+In 2007 she presented the TV programme Saba and the Rhino's Secret on black rhino in Namibia.

+In 2008 she produced and presented Rhino Nights for Animal Planet, again using night-time cinematography to capture black rhino behaviour.
 The same year she presented a three part BBC documentary, Unknown Africa, on the state of wildlife in Comoros, Central African Republic and Angola.
 In 2009 Douglas-Hamilton presented a three part BBC documentary series, The Secret Life of Elephants, with her father Iain.
 It explored the lives of elephants in Kenya's Samburu reserve and the work of the Save the Elephants research team.

 In 2014 the BBC Natural History Unit filmed a 10-part series, This Wild Life, (with 2 extra episodes for international markets) on Douglas-Hamilton’s work and family life at Elephant Watch Camp in Samburu.
 The series was first broadcast in the UK in September 2015.